Update: Esteemed colleague and activist Martin Mendelson passed away in 2023. The MultDems offer condolences to his family and friends.

-Martin Mendelson, MD, PhD, shares why he’s active as a Multnomah County Democrat, serving on the Education and Basic Rights study groups, and on the PRLC.
-He has also been a Precinct Committee Person for the past two years.
+In this archived 2022 Member Spotlight, Martin Mendelson, MD, PhD, shared why he was active as a Multnomah County Democrat, serving on the Education and Basic Rights study groups, and on the PRLC.
+He was a Precinct Committee Person for more than two years.
 Martin got his start as a professor of physiology, teaching basic neurophysiology.
 After 16 years, he earned an MD and arrived in Portland for a residency in family medicine.
 After several years of private practice in St. Helens, he returned to professorships at UC Davis Family Medicine, then University of Washington Family Medicine.
-After an informatics fellowship at the CDC, he consulted for hospitals and public health departments and returned to teaching in the School of Public Health at UW., where he is currently a clinical professor.
-Martin is also on the Family Medicine faculty at OHSU.
+After an informatics fellowship at the CDC, he consulted for hospitals and public health departments and returned to teaching in the School of Public Health at UW., where he was a clinical professor.
+Martin was also on the Family Medicine faculty at OHSU.

 Why did you become involved in the Democratic Party of Multnomah County?